patrick-melo/myipc.io/README.md

 This is a live version of the repo.

-# Docker Quickstart
+# Docker
 Many of the instructions in this README are automated and designed to run in docker.

+These commands assume that you have the `m` alias.
+You can create the alias by adding the following line to your ~/.zshrc

+    alias m=~/eclipse-workspace/myipc.io/bin/m.sh

+You will also need a copy of `react/src/config.dev.js` and `react/src/config.prd.js`.
+These are not part of the repo because they the `IPCDB_WEB3_PROVIDER` and the db password to prd.

+## Docker Quickstart
 Follow these instructions to get started:

     git clone git@github.com:patrick-melo/myipc.git
     cd myipc.io
-    bin/m.sh make  # make the docker image bin/m.sh run   # run the docker image bin/m.sh init  # populate the postgres db bin/m.sh open  # open the local website
+    m make      # make the docker image m run       # run the docker image m init dev  # populate react/build/sprites and the postgres db m run       # restart the container (use ^C to cancel the previous instance) m open dev  # open the local website

+The file test.sh has 3 modes for running the server.
+The prd server uses prd.
+I use debug to troubleshoot issues on dev.
+Change the last line of the file to choose which you want to run.

-# AWS Quickstart
+## AWS Quickstart
-To deploy to AWS, run these commands:

-    bin/m.sh make
-    bin/m.sh restart
+To deploy to AWS, run the following commands.
+You will need a copy of `react/src/config.prd.js` and `~/.aws/credentials`.
+If you run into problems with the task, review the logs in CloudWatch.

+    m make      # make the docker image m run       # run the docker image m init prd  # populate react/build/sprites and the postgres db m deploy    # deploy to prd

 # Requirements